Increase your organic CTR by optimizing your page title & meta description length.

 <head><meta name="description" content= "This is an example of a meta description.
 That will often show up in search results." ></head>

-It provides a succinct description of the web page's content in conjunction with all the other meta tags in your website's HTML code.
+It provides a succinct description of the web page's content and all the other meta tags in your website's HTML code.

-Even though writing a perfect meta description is a little tricky and needs little effort, it's a highly effective SEO task.
+Even though writing a perfect meta description is tricky and requires little effort, it's a highly effective SEO task.

 There are four principal reasons why your meta description tag is essential.